satya-das/cib/README.md

 [The rest of the details of CIB architecture can be understood with examples.](examples)

-## CIB Architecture Detail
+# Examples aka CIB Architecture Detail
-Details of CIB architecture is explained with various examples.
-Please see [Examples](examples) to know the details.
+**Details of CIB architecture is explained with various examples.
+Please see [Examples](examples) to know the details.**

 # Building CIB
 ## Get the source